dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 in high-dimensions, at least within a single layer, mass means generalizes better than logistic regression.

-This isn't always the case *across* layers though.
+This isn't always the case *across* layers, though.
 In practice, we found that some of the layers in the model are better at representing nullability than others, and that there are some dependencies between layers that change the best direction on each layer.
-So instead of using mass-means probing across all layers simultaniously, we do it for each individual layer.
+This makes sense, because the number of layers is relatively small with respect to the dimension of the residual stream, and so we have fewer dimensions to overfit.
+So, instead of using mass-means probing across all layers simultaniously, we do it for each individual layer.
 Then, we weight the contribution of individual layers to the final prediction using linear regression.
 We